mlcommons/ck/docs/mlperf-automation-cm/reproducibility.md

 ## New and universal C++ front-end for loadgen

-We are developing a new universal C++ front-end for loadgen with CM automation to make it easier to plug in any models, data sets, frameworks and hardware using the same [portable CM components](https://github.com/mlcommons/ck/tree/master/cm-mlops/script) as for the Python FE.
+We are developing a new [universal C++ front-end for loadgen](https://github.com/mlcommons/ck/blob/master/docs/mlperf-automation-cm/reproducibility.md#original-python-front-end-for-loadgen) with CM automations to make it easier to plug in any models, data sets, frameworks and hardware using the same [portable CM components](https://github.com/mlcommons/ck/tree/master/cm-mlops/script) as for the Python FE.